Cori L. McGuire’s Refined Parenting Coordination Method

 • external structure

-• clear process
+• a clear and predictable process

-• predictable responses
+• consistent responses

 • and a neutral professional to help contain conflict